Satisficing Paths and Independent Multi-Agent Reinforcement Learning in Stochastic Games: Introduction

 Designing decentralized learning algorithms with desirable convergence properties is a task of great practical importance that lies at the intersection of the two challenges above.
 The notion of decentralization considered in this paper involves agents that observe a global state variable but do not observe the actions of other agents.
-Learning algorithms suitable for this information structure are called \textit{independent learners} in the machine learning literature \cite{Claus1998, zhang2021multi, matignon2012survey, matignon2009coordination, daskalakis2021independent, wei2016lenient}; they have also been called \textit{payoff-based} and \textit{radically uncoupled} in the control and game theory literatures, respectively, \cite{ Marden2009payoff, marden2012revisiting, foster2006regret}.
+Learning algorithms suitable for this information structure are called \textit{independent learners} in the machine learning literature \cite{zhang2021multi, matignon2012survey, matignon2009coordination, wei2016lenient}; they have also been called \textit{payoff-based} and \textit{radically uncoupled} in the control and game theory literatures, respectively, \cite{Marden2009payoff, marden2012revisiting, foster2006regret}.

-In this paper, our goal is to provide a MARL algorithm that is suitable for independent learners in a complex system, requires little coordination among agents, and comes with provable guarantees for its long-run performance.
-For our theoretical framework, we consider many player symmetric stochastic games with a discounted cost criterion.
-In this setting, we propose an independent learning algorithm and prove that, under mild conditions, this algorithm leads to approximate equilibrium policies in self-play.
+For our theoretical framework, we consider stochastic games with discounted costs.
+In this setting, our overarching goal is to provide MARL algorithms that are suitable for independent learners in a complex system, require little coordination among agents, and come with provable guarantees for long-run performance.
+To inform the development of such algorithms, this paper identifies structural properties of games that can be leveraged in algorithm design.
+We then illustrate the usefulness of the identified structure by providing an independent learning algorithm and proving that, under mild conditions, this algorithm leads to approximate equilibrium policies in self-play.